raspberrypilearning/shakespearean-insult-generator/en/step_2.md

 --- task ---

-Click **Run** and you should see the first line of the file displayed in the output section.
+Click **Run** and you should see the contents of the file displayed in the output section.
+It will look a little messy!

 --- /task ---